stresearch/xfr/README.md

 The whitebox explainable face recognition requires a pytorch convolutional network trained for face matching.
 In this distribution, we include support for three systems:

 * Resnet-101+L2 normalization.
-This is the STR-Janus system.
+This is an legacy version of the STR-Janus system.
 * Resnet-50-128d.
 This is the the University of Oxford trained [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2) system.
 * Light CNN.
 This is a publicly available [Light-CNN](https://github.com/AlfredXiangWu/LightCNN) face matcher based on the max feature maps.